See Emily Play: Legacy

-Part of the vocal melody was played on a Minimoog by Rick Wright at the very end of "Shine On You Crazy Diamond (Parts VI-IX)" at the end of 1975's Wish You Were Here, as a tribute to Barrett.
+Part of the vocal melody was played on a Minimoog by Rick Wright at the very end of "Shine On You Crazy Diamond (Parts VI–IX)" at the end of 1975's Wish You Were Here, as a tribute to Barrett.

-The final couplet from "High Hopes" ("The endless river/Forever and ever") recalls a line from "See Emily Play," ("Float on a river/Forever and ever"), and inspired the name of the band's final studio album, The Endless River, released in 2014.
+The final couplet from 1994's "High Hopes" ("The endless river/Forever and ever") recalls a line from "See Emily Play," ("Float on a river/Forever and ever"), and inspired the name of the band's final studio album, The Endless River, released in 2014.

-The song was played by Nick Mason's Saucerful of Secrets in 2018.
+The song was played live by Nick Mason's Saucerful of Secrets.
+A recording is included on their 2020 live album Live at the Roundhouse.

-"See Emily Play" has been covered by Canadian group Three to One (aka Okee Pokey Band) on the 1967 Yorkville album CTV After Four; David Bowie, for his Pin Ups album in 1973; Japanese group Salon Music, for their 1984 album La Paloma Show; The Grapes of Wrath, as a B-side on the 1991 CD single "I Am Here"; on the 1996 Games for May EP by Perfect Children; Arjen Anthony Lucassen, on his 1997 album Strange Hobby; The Changelings, on their 2002 album Astronomica; Judy Dyble, for her album Spindle; David West, on the 2001 bluegrass tribute album Pickin' on Pink Floyd: A Bluegrass Tribute; Martha Wainwright, on her 2008 album I Know You're Married But I've Got Feelings Too; and by 3, on the 2008 re-release of their album The End Is Begun.
+"See Emily Play" has been covered by David Bowie, for his Pin Ups album in 1973; Japanese new wave/rock group Salon Music, for their 1984 album La Paloma Show; The Grapes of Wrath, as a B-side on the 1991 CD single "I Am Here"; Arjen Lucassen, on his 1997 album Strange Hobby; Judy Dyble, for her album Spindle; Martha Wainwright, on her 2008 album I Know You're Married But I've Got Feelings Too; and by 3, on the 2008 re-release of their album The End Is Begun.
 John Frusciante has played it live.
-All About Eve played the song live c.
-1992 and recorded a demo, which was not released until 2006 as part of the Keepsakes compilation.
+All About Eve played the song live at the Marquee Club on 18 September 1992 and recorded a demo, which was not released until 2006 as part of the Keepsakes compilation.

 "See Emily Play" is included in the Rock and Roll Hall of Fame's "500 Songs that Shaped Rock and Roll" list.
-It is also the 277th most acclaimed song of all time according to Acclaimed Music.